1427 Clarkview Rd, Suite 300

 What Results can I expect?

 - A more youthful appearance and thinner contour to the arms.

 - Reduction of flabbiness, extra skin and fat, in the upper inner arms.

 - Greater confidence and comfort in clothing.

 - Long-lasting results.

 This procedure is usually done under general anesthesia.
-Surgical correction depends on the amount of extra skin must be removed and how loose the supporting tissues have become.
-In order to remove the unwanted skin, an incision is made that may run from near the elbow into the underarm.
+Surgical correction depends on the amount of extra skin that must be removed and how loose the supporting tissues have become.
+In order to remove the unwanted skin, an incision is made from near the elbow, into the underarm.
 Your surgeon will place the incision in the most inconspicuous location (inner arm toward the back), where the tissue can be best tightened.